CppPhil/clang-format/README.md

 # clang-format
 ## Usage
 `bash ./fmt.sh ./`
-to format the files in the current directory.
+to format the C++ source files in this directory and its subdirectories recursively.